lingthio/Flask-User/docs/source/recipes_roles_required_app.rst

 or if the Registration form does not respond quickly then you may have specified incorrect SMTP settings.

-If you receive a SQLAlchemy error message, delete the roles_required.db file and restart the app.
+If you receive a SQLAlchemy error message, delete the roles_required_app.sqlite file and restart the app.
 You may be using an old DB schema in that file.

 Next :doc:`customization`